Stevr0/Ultimate-Dungeon/SYSTEM_INTERACTION_MODEL.md

 This document defines **how the major gameplay systems interact** in *Ultimate Dungeon*.

-Its role is to prevent systemic drift (“system soup”) by explicitly locking:
+Its role is to prevent systemic drift ("system soup") by explicitly locking:
 - **System ownership boundaries**
 - **Allowed interaction paths**
 - **Where RNG is permitted**